copernicus-mogley/zkav.club/README.md

 Platforms change the rules mid-season.
 Accounts get flagged.
 Viewers get tracked.

-We help communities build media homes that last.

 Decentralized publishing should feel normal, not like running an experiment.

 → [Explore Community Publishing Infrastructure](/publishing-infrastructure).